Standard Setting

 All losses accrued during the current reporting period shall be included in the scope of disclosure.

-Using SASB Standards
+Using the SASB Standards

 -